alimuratumutlu/3d-building-listing-on-map/README.md

 - Atomic design system for component development
 - Jest for unit testing
 - ESLint recommended rules
-- Precommit hooks for linting and code formatting validation
-- Prevent commit if linting not passed
-- CI/CD pipeline with Github Actions for running tests
 - Seperate logic and view with the help of React Hooks

 ### GETTING STARTED (FOR THE ONES WHO CLONE THE PROJECT)